 The situation is different in case of non employment-related disputes.
 In this kind of cases no fundamental rights are at stake and, therefore, it is legally valid in these cases to determine that disputes must be solved with the framework of sports arbitration.

 MFPA fully supports FIFPro vice-president Piat statement and hence this also applies to the local case of Mr. John Buttigieg and Mr. Carmel Busuttil.
 The suspension as it is, infringes the fundamental right of the players (coaches in this case) to go to an ordinary court.

 The Malta Football Players Association serves as the exclusive collective bargaining representative for all current players affiliated with the Malta Football Association.
-Formed in March 2011, the Association ensures protection of the rights of all Maltese Football Players, while also promoting their best interests.
-MFPA is locally affiliated with the Kunsill Malti ghall-iSport, recognised by the Malta Football Association and also registered with the Office of the Commisioner for Voluntary Organsations.
-Internationally MFPA has currently an observer member status within FIFPro which is the worldwide representative organization for professional football players.
+Formed in March 2011, the Association ensures protection of the rights of all football players playing in Malta while also promoting their best interests.
+MFPA is locally affiliated with the Kunsill Malti ghall-iSport, recognised by the Malta Football Association and also registered with the Office of the Commissioner for Voluntary Organisations.
+Internationally MFPA has currently a candidate member status within FIFPro which is the worldwide representative organization for professional football players.

 The following members form the current executive committee.